Contents

 Verify Accreditation and State Approvals

 It’s easy to assume a CE course will “count,” but different states and boards have different standards.
 Don’t let a great learning experience go unrecognized.
+When adopting a licensed professional engineering education solution, you need to:

 • Confirm that the provider is authorized by your state licensing board